 The British film industry and Hollywood have always been unhealthily close.
 Many commercial British films are actually Hollywood/British co-productions and when they’re not, the end results are still virtually indistinguishable.
 Since the beginning of Hollywood, English filmmakers have been instrumental in shaping the identity of American commercial cinema.

 The first film shot in Hollywood was D.W.
 Griffith‘s In Old California, completed in 1910, but for several years after the nexus of American cinema was the Edendale neighborhood.
 In 1913, Walworth-born actor Charlie Chaplin joined the Edendale-based Keystone Film Company and was soon the most popular film star in the world.
-Chaplin never did become an American citizen although when he was 35 (and married) he did marry a Los Angeles native, Lillita Louise MacMurray, with whom he’d began a sexual affair whilst he was married and she was just 15.
+Chaplin never did become an American citizen although when he was 35 (and married) he did marry a Los Angeles native, Lillita Louise MacMurray, with whom he’d begun a sexual affair whilst he was married and she was just a child of fifteen.
 In Los Angeles today, “Charlie Chaplin lived here” is practically the west coast real estate equivalent to the east coast’s “Washington slept here.”

-Later on in the talkie era, many of Hollywood’s biggest talents continued to come from England, including Alfred Hitchcock, Audrey Hepburn, Boris Karloff, Cary Grant, David Lean, James Whale, Laurence Olivier, and Vivien Leigh.
+Later on, in the talkie era, many of Hollywood’s biggest talents continued to come from England, including Alfred Hitchcock, Angela Lansbury, Audrey Hepburn, Boris Karloff, Cary Grant, David Lean, David Niven, James Whale, Joan Fontaine, Julie Andrews, Laurence Olivier, Olivia de Havilland, Reginald Gardiner, Rex Harrison, Robert Day, Ronald Colman, Sydney Greenstreet and Vivien Leigh.

 and built its reputation in the 1930s by producing many of the best monster movie franchises, including the Invisible Man, the Mummy, Dracula, and Frankenstein.
 Carl Laemmle and his son were forced out of the studio and in 1945, Joseph Arthur Rank bought into a four-way merger with Universal, International Pictures, and Kenneth Young to create Universal World Pictures which was soon after reorganized as Universal-International.